 As a professional in tech, you are growing at the speed you are building a project.
 Sometimes you are racing.
 The world gets blurry around you.
 The goal you are running towards is the impact of a product on people’s lives.
 And that is a big responsibility.

-As a Google Product Manager, Raluca Pantiru is working on building a common API for storing and sharing health and fitness data on Android phones.
+As a Google Product Manager, Raluca Pantiru is working on building a common API for storing and sharing health and fitness data on Android phones (# women in tech).
 A solution that might end up being used by billions of people.
 No pressure.

 Curious to find out more about her journey from working for a Romanian tech startup that got acquired (Vector Watch by Fitbit), to her current role based in the U.K., I found Raluca back in Bucharest, preparing for the big launch at Google Android Health.

 She tells me her journey backtracks to Bacau, a Romanian city at the foot of the Carpathian mountains, with almost 200K citizens, a little over three decades ago.
 The move to the capital was to study law, continued with a master’s in Amsterdam, and is now living between Bucharest and London, in search of a work-life balance.

 “Being born in a smaller city automatically makes you become an immigrant in other cities to explore,” she confesses.

 The Recursive: You mentioned that your parents are doctors.
 Do you think this shaped your career in a way since you are working in the wellness-health sphere?